lft123454321/cam_lidar_calib/README.md

 ## Verification Workflow

 1. **Start Projector Node**
-   - Launch `projector_node` with the provided launch file.
+   - Use the launch file to start `projector_node`.
-   - Set the image, cloud, camera info, and extrinsic YAML paths as parameters.
+   - Set image, cloud, camera info, and extrinsic YAML paths as parameters.

 2. **Visualization**
    - The node subscribes to image and point cloud topics, projects the cloud onto the image using the extrinsic and intrinsic parameters.